Today, we’re going to be diving into 18 of the best everyday running shoes.

 Brooks Ghost 14

-The Ghost is one of the most popular running shoes in the world and for a very good reason.
+With a 12mm heel-to-toe drop, the Ghost 14 and 13 are some of the most popular running shoes in the world, and for a very good reason.
 Its upper is luxury personified and everything about it is plush.
 Every time I put the Ghost on, its thick padded upper molds to my feet and I never have to worry about any hot spots or unwanted lacing pressure on top of my feet.

 You can wear it with any type of sock and there’s plenty of room for your feet to splay.
 You can use the Ghost for your easy and recovery runs.